 Armored vehicles have seen progress over the past few years.
 From the advancement of technology to make the vehicles lighter and stronger to more efficient designs in the armoring.
 Our company Armormax has provided such advancements in our Weld-free armoring, 3.3 armor, rebated glass, bomb protection, ram bumpers, and many others.

-Bullets “bounce off”.
+- Bullets “bounce off”?

-Bulletproof cars are dangerous.
+- Bulletproof cars are dangerous?

-Vehicles can’t drive with all the upgrades.
+- Can the vehicles drive with all the upgrades?

-Windows can’t open on an armored car.
+- Can the windows open on an armored car?

-**“One size fits all”.
 There are a number of different ballistic protection levels as well as numerous packages available.
 A ballistic package can be designed to fit one’s specific threat concern.
 Some feel comfortable with the glass and the doors only in handgun protection while others would need a complete armoring package (entire passenger compartment, fuel tank, battery, run-flats, etc.) in the highest rifle level.